meker12/commerce-channels.en/help/amazon-sales-channel/creating-editing-overrides.md

 ---
 title: Create and Edit Overrides
+description: Use Amazon Sales Channel overrides to apply your changes to a single Amazon listing, or to multiple listings.
 ---

-# Create and Edit Overrides
+# Create and edit overrides

 You can create and override for a listing or edit or remove an override that has been applied to a listing.
 Overrides set a defined value for a specific listing.